-Buoyed by Trump, GOP candidates sweep North Carolina special elections
+Dems admit Trump helped GOP candidates sweep North Carolina special elections

 TRUMP SLAMS 'DISLOYAL' MCCREADY IN FIERY RALLY AHEAD OF SPECIAL ELECTION

-Bishop was boosted by pair of visits to the district Monday by both Trump and Vice President Mike Pence.
+Nevertheless, Bishop and Murphy were evidently boosted by pair of visits to the district Monday by both Trump and Vice President Mike Pence.

+At the rally Monday, the president specifically called out McCready as a dangerous proponent of "sanctuary cities" and rolling back gun rights.

 Had McCready prevailed, it might have suggested GOP erosion and raised questions about Trump's and his party's viability for 2020.

-But Trump projected confidence early Tuesday evening after Republican Greg Murphy was projected to soundly defeat Democrat Allen Thomas in a separate special election in the coastal 3rd District to succeed the late Rep. Walter Jones Jr.
+But Trump projected confidence early Tuesday evening after Murphy was projected to soundly defeat Democrat Allen Thomas in the separate special election in the coastal 3rd District to succeed the late Rep. Walter Jones Jr.

 "One down, one to go," Trump wrote on Twitter.